-The Tevatron experiments have consistently used a calculation of vector boson production that includes the effects of multiple soft-gluon radiation and gluon splitting into quark-antiquark pairs, coupled to an exact calculation of a single energetic gluon emission or gluon splitting [72, 73, 74].
-There has been discussion of this boson production and decay calculation in the context of the highest-precision measurement of the W boson mass by the CDF experiment [15, 75].
-One of the discussion points is the effect of double gluon radiation or gluon splitting with high transverse momentum (p_T) .
+The Tevatron experiments have consistently used a calculation of vector boson production that includes the effects of multiple soft-gluon radiation and gluon splitting into quark-antiquark pairs, coupled to an exact calculation of a single energetic gluon emission or gluon splitting^{72-74}.
+There has been discussion of this boson production and decay calculation in the context of the highest-precision measurement of the W boson mass by the CDF experiment15.
+(The CDF 2022 measurement uses the latest version of the ResBos program, colloquially referred to as ResBos2, with next-to-next-to-leading logarithm resummation and next-to-leading order accuracy in QCD in the vector boson production and decay.)
+One of the discussion points is the effect of double gluon radiation or gluon splitting with high transverse momentum ($p{\rm T}$).
 Three facts shed light on this particular point.

-First, the phase space of the W bosons selected for this analysis is confined to small p_T , where the 'resummation' of multiple gluon emission and splitting is the most relevant description of the boson production process.
-The so-called 'fixed-order' calculation of individual emissions is already a minor correction in this phase space.
+First, the phase space of the W bosons selected for this analysis is confined to small p_T , in which the 'resummation' of multiple gluon emission and splitting is the most relevant description of the boson production process.
+The so-called fixed-order calculation of individual emissions is already a minor correction in this phase space.
 Second, the calculation is tuned on the observed p_T spectrum of the Z boson, which constrains the QCD parameters that are largely identical between Z and W boson production.
-All hadron collider experiments follow this strategy.
+All hadron-collider experiments follow this strategy.

 Third, a unique feature of the CDF measurement is the direct application of the W boson p_T data as an additional constraint on the corresponding calculation.
 The perturbative QCD calculation of the W boson p_T spectrum may not be sufficiently accurate even after the calculation has been adjusted so that the calculated and the measured Z boson p_T spectra agree.
-The residual variation in the calculated p_T^W spectrum due to unconstrained degrees of freedom has an impact on the M_W measurement.
+The residual variation in the calculated p_T^W spectrum owing to unconstrained degrees of freedom has an impact on the M_W measurement.
 However, no other experimental analysis has constrained the calculation of the W boson p_T spectrum with the corresponding observed distribution in the signal sample, as CDF has.

-This constraint would be difficult to apply to the LHC experiments because of the degraded resolution on p_T^W due to the large number of additional beam-beam interactions occurring simultaneously (called pile-up events) at the LHC.
+This constraint would be difficult to apply to the LHC experiments because of the degraded resolution on p_T^W owing to the large number of additional beam-beam interactions occurring simultaneously (called pile-up events) at the LHC.
 The Tevatron experiments have the advantage of running with lower pile-up, which permits CDF to measure p_T^W with adequate resolution to apply this constraint.

 In this context, the details of W versus Z boson production merit further discussion.
-For massless initial-state quarks (a valid approximation at the Tevatron), CDF has used the DYqT calculation [76, 77] to confirm that the p_T^W and p_T^Z spectra would be identical if the bosons had the same mass.
-Therefore, the difference between the W and Z bosons in the flavor composition of the initial-state quarks does not impact perturbative-QCD processes.
-The difference in the boson mass scales, however, does change the phase space available for QCD radiation and impacts the p_T^W/p_T^Z ratio of spectra.
-The variation in this ratio can be parameterized in terms of the renormalization, factorization and resummation scales (in increasing order of sensitivity) which capture the perturbative inaccuracy of the QCD calculation.
-CDF constrained this parameterization using the measured W boson p_T spectrum.
-In the context of perturbative QCD, the concern that the tuned Z boson production model may not be portable to W bosons, has been addressed directly only by the CDF analysis.
+For massless initial-state quarks (a valid approximation at the Tevatron), CDF has used the DYqT calculation^{75,76} to confirm that the p{T}^{W} and p{T}^{Z} spectra would be identical if the bosons had the same mass.
+Therefore, the difference between the W and Z bosons in the flavour composition of the initial-state quarks does not impact perturbative-QCD processes.
+The difference in the boson mass scales, however, does change the phase space available for QCD radiation and impacts the $p{\tau}^{W}/p{\tau}^{Z}$ ratio of the spectra.
+The variation in this ratio can be parameterized in terms of the renormalization, factorization and resummation scales (in increasing order of sensitivity), which capture the perturbative inaccuracy of the QCD calculation.
+CDF constrained this parameterization using the measured W boson $p{\rm T}$ spectrum.
+In the context of perturbative QCD, the concern that the tuned Z boson production model may not be portable to W bosons has been addressed directly only by the CDF analysis.